-• The same effect parameter values are applied to all pads that are sending signals to that effect.

-• The Reverb effect is very processor intensive.
+- The same effect parameter values are applied to all pads that are sending signals to that effect. - The Reverb effect is very processor intensive.
 Blackbox does not limit what you can do based on anticipated processor needs.
 As a result, it is possible to overdrive the processor, causing crackling and drop outs.
-See Processor Management Tips below for more information about preventing sound artifacts.
+See Reduce Aliasing When Playing Pads Chromatically